 - Drafting contracts of employment, staff handbooks and employment policies

-- Grievances and Disciplinary matters
+- Grievances and disciplinary matters

-- Redundancy and reorganization
+- Redundancy and reorganisation

 - Equality including training and equality audits